AisteMer/portfolio/README.md

 # Portfolio

-Hi,
+Hi!
-I am Aiste Merfeldaite, a dual degree student in Columbia University and Sciences Po, where I am studying Computer Science and Political Science.
-My interests lie in cybersecurity, threat analysis and ethical use of technology.
+I am Aiste Merfeldaite -- a dual degree student in Columbia University and Sciences Po, where I am studying Computer Science and Political Science.
 This portfolio showcases some of the projects I have worked on.
+You can read more about them here!

 ## Skills
-- **Languages** Java, C, Python
+- **Languages** Java, Python, C, SQL, Assembly x86
-- **Tools** Git, VS Code
+- **Tools** Git, VS Code, IDA Pro

 ## Projects
 ### [Minishell](./Minishell)